 Sometimes we need practical support.
 Here is my problem, how can I fix it?
 Other times, we need emotional support.
 I feel awful, give me a hug.
 It’s important to figure out and communicate what sort of support you need.

 Mental health is especially tricky, as there often isn’t an easy fix.

 For me, I needed emotional support.
-Initially, there was the logic-based problem solving.
+Initially, there was logic-based problem solving.
 Who can you speak to about getting help?
-But as time passed and the relationship went on, I realised I just needed a hug, and to know he was there.
+But as time passed and the relationship went on, I realized I just needed a hug, and to know he was there.

 For me, trust comes in different forms.
 My anxiety and depression want me to believe that I’m not worthy of him, that he secretly hates me and wants to leave.
 I ask for reassurance on these matters more often than I care to admit.

 But in doing so, I open an important channel of communication.
 My partner is aware of how I feel and can reassure me that these fears are, frankly, a load of rubbish.